Joshua, Texas: History

-W.L.
-West's son Samuel Abe West was a prominent citizen of Joshua for 93 years.
-He was an Army veteran of World War I, although he had a difficult time being accepted for enlistment due to an injury received as a child.
-While crossing the Atchison, Topeka and Santa Fe railroad tracks and under a stopped train, the train moved and pinched a portion of his upper arm.
-Due to this injury and the lack of a biceps muscle, he was only allowed to enlist in the Finance Corps.
-He served at Camp Travis, which is now in the location of the parade fields at Fort Sam Houston, Texas.
-He ended his enlistment, never serving overseas.
-S.A.
-West was mustered out as a sergeant first class paymaster.
-He was born in a cabin on the West homestead in 1887 and worked in various banking operations for relatives.
-Later, he owned the grocery store on Main Street in Joshua (where the private detective agency is located now).
-He was known to lend people money and food during hard times, especially the Depression.
-When he finally closed down the store in the early 1970s, his son and daughter found numerous unpaid IOUs.
-He was also a town alderman during the 1950s, a member of the First United Methodist Church and a member of the Masonic Lodge.
-He was one of the very few Republicans in Johnson County at the time.

 Theodore "Ted" Roosevelt Strube was the first mayor of Joshua about 1949 and was one of the founders of the Masonic Lodge in Joshua.
 His wife, Sylvia Couch Strube, was the first florist of Joshua.

 Geography

 Joshua is located is bordered to the north by Burleson and to the south by Cleburne, the county seat.
 Texas State Highway 174 (Broadway Street) runs through the city, leading north 7 mi to the center of Burleson and south 8 mi to the center of Cleburne.
 Fort Worth is 22 mi north of Joshua.

 According to the United States Census Bureau, Joshua has a total area of 17.6 km2, of which 0.1 km2, or 0.47%, is covered by water.
 The north side of the city is drained by Village Creek, a tributary of the Trinity River, while the south side is drained by tributaries of East Buffalo Creek, flowing to the Nolan River, part of the Brazos River watershed.

 A hill known as Brushy Knob stands to the west of Joshua, at a height of 1,042 feet above mean sea level.